laberning/openrowingmonitor/docs/Improving_Raspberry_Performance.md

 ### CPU Scaling

 Typically, Raspbian is configured to reduce energy consumption.
-Thus it uses the *ondemend* CPU governor.
+Thus it uses the *ondemand* CPU governor.
 To get the most out of the CPU, we need to use the *performance* governor.

 First, Raspbian will interfere with settings, so we need to kill that functionality: